-Day 02: Sightseeing Kathmandu valley and trek preparation:
+Day 2 : Sightseeing Kathmandu valley and trek preparation::

 It is 142 km east from Kathmandu to Lamidanda.
-Kathmandu to Lamidanda flights are of 35 minutes.
+Kathmandu to Lamidanda flights is of 35 minutes.
 These are scheduled flights operated only by Tara Air and Nepal Air.
 We fly from Kathmandu to Lamidanda, and then start our trek to Halesi.
-It is about 5-6 hours trek to reach to Halesi Mahadev Temple.
+It is about a 5-6 hours trek to reach Halesi Mahadev Temple.
 This is one of the famous Shiva temples in the east.
-There are many things to explore like cave, hill and Maratika Monastery.
+There are many things to explore like caves, hills, and Maratika Monastery.
 Stay overnight at Halesi.

 Today you have a full day to explore and rest.
-You can explore Halesi area which is believed that inside the temple, the Halesi Cave has been used as a dwelling for 6000 years.
+You can explore the Halesi area which is believed that inside the temple, the Halesi Cave has been used as a dwelling for 6000 years.
 Lord Shiva hid there when hiding from the demon Bhasmasur.
 The location of this cave is between the holy rivers of Dudh Koshi and Sun Koshi.
-During Shivaratri, Rama Navami and Ganesh Chaturthi fairs and festivities are held in the region.
-You can also explore around Maratika cave which is 67 feet below the surface of the land, and is both a revered religious place and a favorite tourist destination.
-Its entrance is shaped as a half moon and faces towards the east.
+During Shivaratri, Rama Navami, and Ganesh Chaturthi fairs and festivities are held in the region.
+You can also explore Maratika cave which is 67 feet below the surface of the land and is both a revered religious place and a favorite tourist destination.
+Its entrance is shaped like a half-moon and faces towards the east.
 It has a round shape, with a diameter of 193 feet, with a separate cave lying beneath.
 The floor is 223 feet in circumference.
 Stay overnight at Halesi.

-The trek starts from Haleshi Mahadev temple area and passes through beautiful villages of Arkhaule and Lamidanda.
+The trek starts from the Halesi Mahadev temple area and passes through the beautiful villages of Arkhaule and Lamidanda.
 The scenic beauty around it is very much astonishing.
 Kharpa is a small village with few hotels and camping sites.
 Stay overnight at Kharpa.